|Nutritional Guidelines (per serving)|

 Preheat oven to 350 F. Lightly grease a loaf pan.

 Add onion, green pepper, garlic, salt, pepper, cumin, basil, and cinnamon.
-Mix well, making sure spices are thoroughly spread throughout the mixture.
+Mix well, make sure spices are thoroughly spread throughout the mixture.

 Remove from oven and let stand approximately 15 minutes.
 Sprinkle with fresh, chopped parsley.